Electronic-Brain/SmartPrinter/README.md

 # SmartPrinter

 Smartly Print your Docs for Unity.
 SmartPrinter is a part of SmartDLL.
+Email : support@electronicbrain.net

 • SmartPrinter.PrintDocument(string texts, string headerDir)
 Call this function for Print a document with Header image.Header Image Resolution should be according to A4 page size.
 Download PSD templete from Github.
 A4 Page screen resolution : 595 pixels x 842 pixels